vallard/drone-kubernetes/README.md

 * Make sure your containers have outbound internet access.
 E.g: spin up busybox and run ```nslookup github.com``` if this doesn't work you'll get infinite loop.
 I solved this by running ```iptables -t nat -A POSTROUTING ! -d 10.0.0.0/8 -o ens3 -j MASQUERADE```

+* Make sure you encoded your secrets right.
+You can always just use the environment variable in the ```drone.yaml``` file instead of reading from the base64 encoded secrets.
+You will get unauthenticated errors if that happens.